Urvashi Vaid: Political activism

 In an article written in 2014 for the Journal of Lesbian Studies, Vaid called for a greater activist response for and by people with breast cancer.
 "There’s a clear need for an ACT UP type direct action movement organized around diagnosis, treatment, and care for breast cancer," she wrote.
 "But they are not organized to mobilize the anger and energy of breast cancer survivors and our families to pressure and demand an improvement in diagnosis technologies, in drug development, in standards of care and treatment, in health insurance coverage, for example."

 Shortly after her death in 2022, Vaid was added to the National LGBTQ Wall of Honor at Stonewall Inn.

 Personal life

 In 1988, Vaid met political comedian Kate Clinton at a war conference of gay rights activists in Warrenton, Virginia, and the couple married in 2013.
 She shared homes with Clinton in Manhattan and Provincetown, Massachusetts.

-Vaid died at home from breast cancer on May 14, 2022.
+Vaid died at her home in New York from breast cancer on May 14, 2022.
 She had previously been diagnosed with thyroid cancer.
 Vaid was the aunt of Alok Vaid-Menon, a gender non-conforming writer, performance artist, and media personality.